TradieMate/superagent/RENDER_DEPLOYMENT.md

 - `NEXT_PUBLIC_SUPABASE_URL`: Supabase project URL
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Supabase anonymous key

+> **Important**: Do not manually set the `PORT` environment variable.
+Render automatically provides this and the Dockerfiles are configured to use it.

 ## Health Checks

 The backend now includes a health check endpoint at `/health` that returns: